-- MATH 2450 (Foundations of Mathematics I: Discrete Mathematics) -- or a similar introduction to proofs course or proof based upper-division mathematics course.
+- MATH 3450 (Foundations of Mathematics II: Mathematical Reasoning) -- or a similar introduction to proofs course or proof based upper-division mathematics course.

 See the course catalog for more information on these courses.

-In order to attain classified graduate status, students with a Mathematics degree or an equivalent degree must have a minimum B or better grade in each of MATH 4650 – Analysis I and MATH 4550 – Modern Algebra I (or equivalent courses at other institutions) for Option 1 (General Mathematics); or a minimum B or better grade in each of MATH 4650 – Analysis I and MATH 4570 – Advanced Linear Algebra (or equivalent courses at other institutions) for Option 2 (Applied Mathematics).
+In order to attain classified graduate status, students with a Mathematics degree or an equivalent degree must have a minimum B or better grade in each of MATH 4650 – Analysis I, MATH 4550 – Modern Algebra I, and MATH 4570 – Advanced Linear Algebra (or equivalent courses at other institutions).

 If you have an undergraduate degree in mathematics and you meet the grade requirements given in the paragraphs above, then the graduate advisor will map out a course program with you and classify you.
 If you have an undergraduate degree in mathematics and do not meet the requirements given in the above paragraphs, then the graduate advisor will map out with you how to satisfy these requirements so that you can become classified.
 In this second case, you may have to take some preparatory classes before becoming classified.

 If your background is not “substantially equivalent” to a BA/BS in mathematics, you will be required to take prerequisite undergraduate mathematics courses before becoming classified.
 The number of prerequisite courses will depend on your undergraduate degree.
-The prerequisite courses will include, if not already completed, MATH 4650 (Analysis I) and MATH 4550 (Modern Algebra I) for Option 1, or MATH 4650 (Analysis I) and MATH 4570 (Advanced Linear Algebra) for Option 2, with grade requirements as described above.
+The prerequisite courses will include, if not already completed, MATH 4650 (Analysis I) and MATH 4550 (Modern Algebra I), and MATH 4570 (Advanced Linear Algebra.
 The prerequisite courses may take up to a year to complete depending on how many upper-division mathematics courses you took during your undergraduate education.
 Note that the prerequisite courses will not count towards your master’s degree; they will be required prerequisite courses to prepare you for the program.
 The graduate advisor will determine these prerequisite courses in an initial meeting with the student.

 Post-undergraduate courses taken elsewhere can count toward your MS degree.
-Such courses count as transfer credit and are limited to a total of 9 semester units.
+Such courses count as transfer credit and are limited to a total of 9 semester units, and no more than 6 graduate level units.
 You can consult with the graduate advisor to see if courses you have taken, or plan to take, can be transferred to your MS degree.